 |Global Awareness||International and Regional Politics and Studies|

-In an effort to deal with the pandemic, the department devised a step-by-step guide to help students navigate the COVID-19 crisis during the academic year 2019-2020.
-The guide can be found here and was lastly updated on July 2020
+In an effort to deal with the pandemic, the department devised a step-by-step guide to help students navigate the covid-19 crises during the academic year 2019-2020.
+The department has also developed a step-by-step guide regarding hybrid teaching in the academic year 2020-2021 (please find it here).

 The SSLC is a forum where staff and students meet together for constructive discussion and consultation about the degree programme and other matters relevant to the quality of the students’ academic experience.